-This article contains my four top picks for the best whole house generator for those sudden power cuts or going off-grid.
-Below, I’ll talk about the things you should look for in a generator, as well as diving into each best generator’s specifications, pros, and cons.
+This article contains our four top picks for the best whole house generator for those sudden power cuts or going off-grid.
+Below, we will go over the specs of our favorite whole house generators, listing the pros and cons of each one.
+Then, we’ll talk about what you should look for in a generator and whether a generator can add value to your home.

 - Best Whole House Generator Reviews